qiangyao1988/qiangyao1988.github.io/_posts/2019-11-8-reading-notes-of-paper-Answer Identification from Product Reviews for  for User Questions by Multi-task Attentive Networks.md

 - Natural Language Processing
 ---

-### Paper

 This paper "Answer Identification from Product Reviews for User Questions by Multi-task Attentive Networks" is published in AAAI 2019 by Long Chen, Ziyu Guan.
+The authors propose a novel multi-task attentive model named QAR-net to identify plausible answers from product reviews for user questions.

 ### Contributions